Impairment testing of Goodwill:

 (f) Special Economic Zone ('SEZ') re-investment reserve

-Represents amount transferred to the SEZ reinvestment reserve.
-The reserve has been created out of the profits of eligible SEZ units in terms of the provisions of Section 10AA(1)(ii) of the Income-tax Act, 1961 and shall be utilized by the Company for acquiring new plant and machinery for the purpose of its business in the terms of Section 10AA(2) of the Income-tax Act, 1961.
+Represents the amount transferred to the SEZ Reinvestment Reserve in earlier years.
+The reserve was created out of the profits of eligible SEZ units in accordance with the provisions of Section 10AA(1)(ii) of the Income-tax Act, 1961, and was utilized by the Company for the acquisition of new plant and machinery for the purposes of its business, in compliance with the requirements of Section 10AA(2) of the Income-tax Act, 1961.
+Accordingly, during the year, the balance has been transferred to the General Reserve

 (g) Retained earnings